Free family fun and disability support for families with special needs

 When parents learn their child has special needs, they begin a journey filled with strong emotion, difficult choices, and an ongoing need for information and support.
 Parents may feel isolated and alone, not knowing where to begin.
 This website responds by offering free support resources for families with special needs.

-Take a tour of our website or use the search box (above) to quickly find the free support resource that you seek.Most recent articles:
+Take a tour of our website or use the search box (above) to quickly find free support resources.Most recent articles:

 • Teaching self care skills is a process that begins at birth and goes on into adulthood.
 Children with disabilities find these skills difficult to perform for various different reasons.
 However, they will need to acquire these skills as best they can to live as independently as possible.